CleverCloud/doc.clever-cloud.com/account/notifications.md

 to the websocket if and when it fails.

 To create a webhook stay on the **Notifications** panel:
-1) click on **Webhooks** button at the top of the Notifications window.
+1. Click on **Webhooks** button at the top of the Notifications window.
-3) Add a new one.
+2. Add a new one.
-4) Choose the URL which will receive the data through a *POST* request and the format it will be sent as.
+3. Choose the URL which will receive the data through a *POST* request and the format it will be sent as.

 As of now, you can choose between 3
 formats: *raw*, *slack* and *flowdock*.
 The *raw* format is the Clever Cloud